-- 1. A creditor with an exclusion right is a person who, based on his proprietary or personal right, is entitled to request that a specific item be excluded from the bankruptcy estate.
+A creditor with an exclusion right is a person who, based on his proprietary or personal right, is entitled to request that a specific item be excluded from the bankruptcy estate.
 For instance, if an object belonging to a specific person is in the possession of a bankruptcy debtor, that person may request that the object be returned to him.
-Secured creditors and pledge creditors are defined by the law as those creditors with a right of pledge, a legal right to hold or right to settlement in things and rights of the bankruptcy debtor (for instance a mortgage on a property owned by the bankruptcy debtor). - 2.

 Secured creditors and pledge creditors are defined by the law as those creditors with a right of pledge, a legal right to hold or right to settlement in things and rights of the bankruptcy debtor (for instance a mortgage on a property owned by the bankruptcy debtor).
-The difference between these creditors is that a secured creditor has a monetary claim towards the bankruptcy debtor which is secured by the specified rights, while the pledge creditor does not have a claim towards the bankruptcy debtor, but only a right of pledge on his things arising from a third party obligation. - 3.
+The difference between these creditors is that a secured creditor has a monetary claim towards the bankruptcy debtor which is secured by the specified rights, while the pledge creditor does not have a claim towards the bankruptcy debtor, but only a right of pledge on his things arising from a third party obligation.

 All other persons, namely persons with unsecured claims towards the bankruptcy debtor, are unsecured creditors and their claims are settled from the bankruptcy estate according to the order specified by the law.
 Namely, creditors are classified into four groups, according to the order in which their claims will be settled, and each following group will have its claims settled only after the previous group's claims have been settled in full.

 First to be settled are the claims of employees, followed by claims on the grounds of public revenues fallen due immediately before the bankruptcy proceedings were initiated.
 The majority of creditors' claims are settled in the third group.
 Last to be settled are claims originating two years before initiating the bankruptcy proceedings on the grounds of loans granted by related parties (e.g. director, shareholders of the bankruptcy debtor and other persons who were in a position to influence the business activities of the bankruptcy debtor).